yamasolutions/integral/docs/deploying_to_production.md

 This isn't a guide on how to make your application accessible on the internet at a particular URL.
 There are many ways to do this, whether its doing it all yourself by setting up a server on something like [Digitalocean](https://digitalocean.com) or by using a platform as a service such as [Heroku](https://heroku.com).

-If you're looking for the fastest way to get your application available at a particular URL checkout our guide on [deploying with Heroku](https://github.com/yamasolutions/integral/blob/master/docs/heroku.md).
+Once you've complete the essential setup below, if you're looking for the fastest way to get your application available at a particular URL checkout our guide on [deploying with Heroku](https://github.com/yamasolutions/integral/blob/master/docs/heroku.md).

 ## Essential production setup